speakeasyjs/speakeasy/README.md

 ### speakeasy.hotp(options) | speakeasy.counter(options)

 Calculate the one-time password using the counter-based algorithm, HOTP.
 Specify the key and counter, and receive the one-time password for that counter position.
 You can also specify a password length, as well as the encoding (ASCII, hexadecimal, or base32) for convenience.
-Returns the one-time password.
+Returns the one-time password as a string.

 Written to follow [RFC 4226](http://tools.ietf.org/html/rfc4226).
 Calculated with: `HOTP(K,C) = Truncate(HMAC-SHA-1(K,C))`